operator-framework/operator-sdk/doc/user/olm-catalog/generating-a-csv.md

 Required:

 * `metadata.name`: a *unique* name for this CSV.
 Operator version should be included in the name to ensure uniqueness, ex. `app-operator.v0.1.1`.
-* `spec.description` (user): a thorough description of the operator's functionality.
+* `spec.description` (user): a thorough description of the Operator's functionality.
-* `spec.displayName` (user): a name to display for the operator in Operator Hub.
+* `spec.displayName` (user): a name to display for the Operator in Operator Hub.
-* `spec.keywords`: (user) a list of keywords describing the operator.
+* `spec.keywords`: (user) a list of keywords describing the Operator.
-* `spec.maintainers`: (user) a list of human or organizational entities maintaining the operator, with a `name` and `email`.
+* `spec.maintainers`: (user) a list of human or organizational entities maintaining the Operator, with a `name` and `email`.
-* `spec.provider`: (user) the operators' provider, with a `name`; usually an organization.
+* `spec.provider`: (user) the Operator provider, with a `name`; usually an organization.
-* `spec.labels`: (user) a list of `key:value` pairs to be used by operator internals.
+* `spec.labels`: (user) a list of `key:value` pairs to be used by Operator internals.
-* `spec.version`: semantic version of the operator, ex. `0.1.1`.
+* `spec.version`: semantic version of the Operator, ex. `0.1.1`.
 * `spec.installModes`: what mode of [installation namespacing][install-modes] OLM should use.
-Currently all but `MultiNamespace` are supported by SDK operators.
+Currently all but `MultiNamespace` are supported by SDK Operators.
-* `spec.customresourcedefinitions`: any CRD's the operator uses.
+* `spec.customresourcedefinitions`: any CRD's the Operator uses.
 This field will be filled by the SDK if any CRD manifests pointed to by `crd-cr-path-list` in your config.
   * `description`: description of the CRD.
   * `resources`: any Kubernetes resources used by the CRD, ex. `Pod`'s and `ConfigMap`'s.
-  * `specDescriptors`: UI hints for inputs and outputs of the operators' spec.
+  * `specDescriptors`: UI hints for inputs and outputs of the Operator's spec.
-  * `statusDescriptors`: UI hints for inputs and outputs of the operators' status.
+  * `statusDescriptors`: UI hints for inputs and outputs of the Operator's status.

 Optional:

 * `metadata.annotations.alm-examples`: CR examples, in JSON string literal format, for your CRD's.
 Ideally one per CRD.
-* `metadata.annotations.capabilities`: level of operator capability.
-See the [operator maturity model][olm-capabilities] for a list of valid values.
+* `metadata.annotations.capabilities`: level of Operator capability.
+See the [Operator maturity model][olm-capabilities] for a list of valid values.
 * `spec.replaces`: the name of the CSV being replaced by this CSV.
-* `spec.links`: (user) a list of URL's to websites, documentation, etc. pertaining to the operator or application being managed, each with a `name` and `url`.
+* `spec.links`: (user) a list of URL's to websites, documentation, etc. pertaining to the Operator or application being managed, each with a `name` and `url`.
-* `spec.selector`: (user) selectors by which the operator can pair resources in a cluster.
+* `spec.selector`: (user) selectors by which the Operator can pair resources in a cluster.
-* `spec.icon`: (user) a base64-encoded icon unique to the operator, set in a `base64data` field with a `mediatype`.
+* `spec.icon`: (user) a base64-encoded icon unique to the Operator, set in a `base64data` field with a `mediatype`.
-* `spec.maturity`: the operators' maturity, ex. `alpha`.
+* `spec.maturity`: the Operator's maturity, ex. `alpha`.

 ## Further Reading